Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 As well as the major introductory offers outlined above, some credit card companies may offer other more unique deals for new customers including gift cards or discounted purchases at specific retailers.

-While introductory offers can sweeten the deal when you sign up for a credit card, you should also look at the ongoing features of the card.
+While credit card promotions can sweeten the deal when you first sign up, you should also look at the card’s ongoing features.
 Thinking about the following factors will help you find an introductory offer that suits your needs in the short-term and a credit card that fits your circumstances in the long-term.

 - The promotional interest rate.
 Depending on the card, the promotional offer may have a low or 0% interest rate.
 Usually, the lower the interest rate, the more savings you’ll make.
 However, you should also weigh up the promotional interest rate with the annual fee and the length of the promotional offer to determine which card offers the most savings.